How to make payments to your Costa Rica home builder or not

 This was exactly what we did; we screened a lot of Atenas home builders and our clients picked the most recommended one: Civil Engineer Mario Venegas Garita in Atenas.
-Because the owner would be absent during the whole construction process of his home, we agreed to get involved in the whole construction process and in return our office would receive an agreed on commission out of every payment made to the home builder.
+The owner would be absent during the whole construction process of his home.
+So we agreed to get involved in the whole construction process.
+In return, our office would receive an agreed on commission out of every payment made to the home builder.

 The construction contract

-We found a good attorney in Atenas and went through 21 drafts of a construction contract, a process that took only 3 weeks to conclude.
-The contract included an addendum with photos and details of every single finishing material to be used such as doors, doorknobs, locks, window sills, kitchen sink, closet doors, floor tiles and marble, bathroom tiles, Jacuzzi tub, shower heads, the works.
-This for sure was not going to be a commission that would be made without spending lots of hours on the computer, visiting the site and being the go between Mario and our absent buyer.
+We found a good attorney in Atenas and went through 21 drafts of a construction contract.
+This process took only 3 weeks to conclude.
+The contract included an addendum with photos and details of every single finishing material to be used such as doors, doorknobs, locks, window sills, kitchen sink, closet doors, floor tiles, and marble, bathroom tiles, Jacuzzi tub, shower heads, the works.
+This for sure was not going to be a commission that would be made without spending lots of hours on the computer, visiting the site and being the go-between Mario and our absent buyer.

 In the construction contract, we covered every single detail of the construction, including retainer walls, swimming pool, driveway, sidewalks and a VERY detailed description of electrical, water and septic system and the materials to be used and the construction standards that were contracted for.

 Parties agreed that the construction would be completed within 12.5 months.
-Owner would have his home inspector to confirm the different stages of the construction process are done properly before each payment will be made.
+The owner would have his home inspector to confirm the different stages of the construction process are done properly before each payment will be made.

 The cost of construction work was going to be paid to the Atenas home builder in the following way:

-Third payment of $xxx, once the house has the concrete floors, the walls with fine concrete finish and the metal roof installed;
+- Third payment of $xxx, once the house has the concrete floors, the walls with a fine concrete finish and the metal roof installed;

-Some home owners prefer to include a large penalty if the targeted time frame is not accomplished but our client didn’t mind if the Atenas home builder would be running a bit late.
-You also have to understand that most construction companies do not have their own working capital, so don’t won’t move a finger before the owner of the future home makes the first payment.
+Some homeowners prefer to include a large penalty if the targeted time frame is not accomplished but our client didn’t mind if the Atenas home builder would be running a bit late.
+You also have to understand that most construction companies do not have their own working capital, so don’t move a finger before the owner of the future home makes the first payment.

 We all thought this was a pretty perfect construction contract and we didn’t foresee to be running in huge trouble.